Health Equity

 Who is impacted by health inequities?

 Sadly, many individuals are impacted by health inequities daily.
-This includes but is not limited to Hispanic patients, Black or African American patients, indigenous patients, immigrant populations, LGBTQIA+ individuals, rural patients, and more.
+This includes but is not limited to Hispanic/Latino patients, Black or African American patients, Indigenous patients, immigrant populations, LGBTQIA+ individuals, rural patients, and more.

-Studies have shown that implicit bias among medical professionals puts certain patients – such as women or African American patients – at risk for misdiagnosis, ineffective treatments, and compromised care.
-For many communities impacted by health inequities or inequalities, disparities can be traced to unfortunate legacies of societal inequities both within and separate from the health system.
+Studies have shown that implicit bias among health care providers puts certain patients – such as women, low income, or African American patients – at risk for misdiagnosis, ineffective treatments, and compromised care.
+For many communities facing health inequalities, these challenges often stem from longstanding inequities both within and beyond the health system.

 In addition, federally funded research practices have just recently begun to account for health inequities in the last few decades, since women and people of color weren’t legally required to be included in clinical trials until the early 1990s.